drohde/CounterfactualEstimator/about.md

 ## Testing support for latex with mathjax

-Here is a blogpost explaining how to use mathjax to support latex in a jekyll blog:  [Link](http://haixing-hu.github.io/programming/2013/09/20/how-to-use-mathjax-in-jekyll-generated-github-pages/) .
+Here is a blogpost explaining how to use mathjax to support latex in a jekyll blog:  [Link]( http://benlansdell.github.io/computing/mathjax )

 ### Testing an equation